project-gemmi/gemmi/docs/hkl.rst

 The reciprocal space data can be alternatively presented on a 3D grid indexed by Miller indices.
-Currently, this functionality is limited to a single function, but we expect to expand it as we gather more use cases.

 In C++, the ``<gemmi/fourier.hpp>`` header defines templated function ``get_f_phi_on_grid()`` that can be used with both MTZ and SF mmCIF data.
-Here we focus on the usage from Python.
+Here, we focus on the usage from Python.

-Both Mtz and ReflnBlock classes have method ``get_f_phi_on_grid`` that takes two column names: for amplitude and phase (assumed to be in degrees), and returns a :ref:`Grid <grid>` of complex numbers.
+Both Mtz and ReflnBlock classes have method ``get_f_phi_on_grid`` that takes two column names: amplitude and phase (in degrees), and returns a :ref:`Grid <grid>` of complex numbers.
 All the missing values are set to 0.